bodo-run/bodo/README.md

 # `bodo`

-Read the [Design Document](./DESIGN.md) to see what am I cooking. 👨🏽‍🍳

 > [!WARNING]
 > This project is currently in development and is not ready for production use.
 It's open source just so I can use free CI!

+Read the [Design Document](./DESIGN.md) to see what am I cooking. 👨🏽‍🍳

+If you are adventurous, read the [Usage Document](./USAGE.md) to see what you can do with Bodo today.

-A task runner with intuitive organization and powerful features.
+Bodo is a task runner with intuitive organization and powerful features.

-> The name "bodo" comes from Farsi, meaning "run" and it's fast to type on a QWERTY keyboard.
+> The name "bodo" بدو comes from Farsi, meaning "run" and it's fast to type on a QWERTY keyboard.

 ## Who is this for?